-The evolution of DRAM: From FPM to DDR5
+The Evolution of DRAM: From FPM to DDR5

 By the mid-1980s, the PC revolution was in full swing with the introduction of the 80486 processor.
-Fast Page Mode (FPM) DRAM on SIMMs (Single In-Line Memory Modules) were the main memory technology.
+Fast Page Mode (FPM) DRAM on SIMMs (Single In-Line Memory Modules) was the main memory technology.
 The need to increase performance led to the development of EDO (Extended Data Out) DRAM in the early 1990s, followed quickly by SDRAM and the DIMM (Dual In-line Memory Module), which operated more efficiently by aligning with the CPU clock and at a single data rate.
-In 2000, the first DDR (Double Data Rate) SDRAM was launched and doubled the data rate by transferring data on both the rising and falling edges of the clock signal.
-It was also more power-efficient than its predecessor, dropping to 2.5V per module compared to 3.3V.
+In 2000, the first DDR (Double Data Rate) SDRAM was launched, and doubled the data rate by transferring data on both the rising and falling edges of the clock signal.
+It was also more power efficient than its predecessor, dropping to 2.5V per module compared to 3.3V.
 DDR SDRAM continued to evolve under the careful planning of the industry standards body (JEDEC), with the 2nd generation DDR (DDR2) launching in 2003.
 This was followed in 2007 with DDR3, then in 2014 with DDR4.
-Each generation increasing memory speeds, capacities, and lowering the operating voltage, capitalising on improvements to semiconductor wafer lithography and shrinking memory cells.
+Each generation increased memory speeds and capacities, and lowered the operating voltage, capitalizing on improvements to semiconductor wafer lithography and shrinking memory cells.